How to Build a Long-Lasting Retaining Wall

-Size the trench so there’s enough room for the block and at least 8 in. of space behind it.
-Excavate deep enough to completely bury at least one full course, including space for 6 to 8 in. of base material.
+The trench you are going to build your retaining wall in should be wide, deep, and level.
+Size the trench so there’s enough room for the block and at least 8 inches of space behind it.
+Excavate deep enough to completely bury at least one full course, including space for 6 to 8 inches of base material.
 Establish a level trench to ensure an even layer of base material.
 That will help prevent the wall from tipping after freeze/thaw cycles.
 Our experts use a laser level and a story pole to determine the depth of the trench.

 Compact the soil in the trench bottom with a hand tamper or vibrating plate compactor.
 This step is often neglected.
 The excavator, and even hand shovels, can disturb and loosen the top inch or two of soil, and that’s enough to make your wall settle—settling is bad!

 Our experts prefer crushed stone for the base rather than naturally occurring gravel dug from a pit.
 Crushed stone is a little more expensive.
 However, it provides better drainage, and because of the sharper angles on the stone, it requires less compacting, and once it’s compacted, it stays that way.

 Joe and Jake have found that crushed stone sized between 1/2 inch and 3/4 inch is best suited to handle the heaving forces created by the harsh freeze/thaw cycles here in Minnesota.
 Avoid rounded stones like pea gravel or river rock; they don’t form strong interlocking bonds like angular stone.